 What side effects might panobinostat cause?

-In the CLEAR trial (NCT01680094) discussed under the previous question, all panobinostat-related side effects were considered mild in severity.
+One goal of HIV research is to identify new drugs that have fewer side effects.
+In the CLEAR study (NCT01680094), all panobinostat-related side effects were considered mild in severity.
 The most common side effect related to panobinostat was fatigue.
 Some minor changes in counts and counts were seen, but the changes were temporary.12

 Because panobinostat is still being studied, information on possible side effects of the drug is not complete.
 As testing of panobinostat continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying panobinostat?

 More information about panobinostat-related research studies is available from the AIDSinfo database of study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 How can I find more information about participating in a clinical trial?